the-moisrex/webpp/README.md

 ```

 ## Development

 You can help us develop this project if you're familiar with C++ programming language and web development.
+Even if
-Even if you're not really good at web development but you know C++ very well, specially C++17 and C++20 (clang and gcc c++2a is enough), then we have lots of things that you can help with which doesn't have anything to do with web development directly.
+you're not really good at web development, but you know C++ very well, specially C++17 and C++20 (clang and gcc c++2a is
+enough), then we have lots of things that you can help with which doesn't have anything to do with web development
+directly.

 I'd appreciate any help of any kind.
 Even if you're not interested in coding, here are some ways you can help out:

 - **Writing tests**; I dare you to make me mad by writing too much tests 😁
-- **Writing benchmarks**: I write lots of benchmarks (even outside the scope of this project) to make sure I'm using the right tool/library/feature/class/template/... .
+- **Writing benchmarks**: I write lots of benchmarks (even outside the scope of this project) to make sure I'm using the
+  right tool/library/feature/class/template/... .
 - **Make jokes**: make (not) funny jokes in our [@webpp_discuss](https://t.me/webpp_discuss) group
 - **Share ideas**: I have plenty of ideas, and I want more.
-- **Report bugs**: you can find me in the [@webpp_discuss](https://t.me/webpp_discuss) group; report the bugs there; or open issues on github/gitlab.
+- **Report bugs**: you can find me in the [@webpp_discuss](https://t.me/webpp_discuss) group; report the bugs there; or
+  open issues on github/gitlab.
 - **Financial support**: this project is open-source; we'll need some money for hosting and advertising.
 - **Share on social-media**: I'll appreciate any shout-out about this project; even if you give a bad feedback.
 - **Learn &/ Teach**: we can teach you and also learn from you; so let's talk code!
 - **Suggest someone** who can help: I'd appreciate any help on finding people who can help in any way.
 - **Write documentation**: writing documentation is so much fun that I don't want to do it alone! 😂

 ### Examples

 In the `examples` directory you can find examples.
 That's not much but it'll give you they high level viewpoint.
 Take a look at them, and you can be sure that we'll try to write tests for all of them; so if you read tests,
 you'll learn even more about the project.

 ### Benchmarks

 Benchmarks are done for us developers so we know which tool/class/implementation/library/framework/solution that
 we choose is the best.
 Currently, we are using Googles' mini-benchmark library for this purpose.

 ### Documentation

 We don't have a documentation/tutorial/guide at this point.
 You can help us write one.
 We're just too busy writing
 the code that we don't have much time writing documentations at this point.
 But you can be sure from the point
 that this project becomes production-ready, we'll have documentations.